Chilkoot Trail: Boreal forest zone

 The trail continues to pass another couple of lakes—Long Lake and Deep Lake—before crossing tree line.
 Adjacent to Deep Lake, and amidst tree line, is another campground.
-The Canadian half of the Chilkoot Trail, in the rain shadow of the Coast Mountains, is much dryer, and pine forest, first appearing at Deep Lake, readily contrasts to the more lush temperate rain forest on the U.S. half before Chilkoot Pass.
+The Canadian half of the Chilkoot Trail, in the rain shadow of the Coast Mountains, is much drier, and pine forest, first appearing at Deep Lake, readily contrasts to the more lush temperate rain forest on the U.S. half before Chilkoot Pass.

 After the trail passes Deep Lake, the outlet river runs parallel to the trail for a short distance before entering a small canyon.
 Many boat and boat-related artifacts are visible in this area.
 The trail continues at a gentle decline until the turquoise-colored Lake Lindeman comes into view and the trail concludes its descent to the Lake Lindeman campground, the headquarters of Canadian trail operations.

 The trail climbs a steep bluff after Lindeman and offers an expansive view of the lake and surrounding forest.
 After Lake Lindeman, the trail passes Bare Loon Lake and the Bare Loon Lake campground.

 The trail diverges after Bare Loon Lake.
 One branch continues to Lake Bennett and the tracks of the White Pass & Yukon Route railroad.
 The other branch, the Log Cabin cut-off, connects with the Klondike Highway, but was closed by Parks Canada in 2010.

 Bennett consists of a campground, a White Pass and Yukon Route depot, several houses (all private property) belonging to White Pass employees or First Nations citizens, and the only gold rush-era building still standing along the trail today, the renovated St. Andrew's Presbyterian Church.
 Pilings from bygone piers dot the lakeshore and an assortment of cans and other metal artifacts are scattered throughout the woods.